I'm a working mom always looking for ways to save time and make money.

 You can buy all of these things at the dollar store.
 You’ll be able to use them for multiple packages, so you‘re not spending too much and eating into your profits.

-The photos you use on your online listings make a huge statement about you as a seller, and can determine whether or not a customer will buy from you.
-The first thing I do before staging a lot of photos for an item, is do some research and see if there are stock photos from the original brand’s website.
+The photos you use on your online listings make a huge statement about you as a seller and can determine whether or not a customer will buy from you.
+The first thing I do before staging a lot of photos for an item is research to see if there are stock photos from the original brand’s website.
 If not on their website, you can also check eBay or Poshmark for the item and see if anyone else has found a stock photo if the item is a bit older.
 Doing a Google image search can sometimes find the item as well.

 Using stock photos can make a big difference to see how an item may fit and look on the buyer, versus a hanger that doesn’t give the piece of clothing the shape that it should have.
 For example, the picture above is a dress I was selling on the left.
 On the right is the stock photo I used for my online listings.
 The dress looks completely different once you see it on the model.
 You get an idea of the shape and details, and better lighting to see the color accurately.
 The photo on the right has a much better chance of selling than the photo on the left.